mgintjee/US-Party-Overrepresentation-By-State/README.md

 # US Party Overrepresentation By State

-My friend was telling me how both sides were the same when it came to gerrymandering and it triggered me.
-But rather than just get emotional with the whole dumb situation I decided to do some research.
+My friend was telling me how both sides were the same when it came to gerrymandering and it triggered me since they provided no source.
 So I collected the data from the below sources and then used a pretty straight forward algorithm to determine if a party is being overrepresented given the state's party percentages.

 ## Dependencies
 1. https://www.crummy.com/software/BeautifulSoup/bs4/doc/